splynx/docs/files/en/networking/blocking_customers/blocking_customers.md

 This fact can also serve as an additional tool for quick network diagnostics.
 In the future, this may reduce the number of calls to technical support.
 * A person who found out that he is blocked for non-payment after payment will be able to independently track the flow of money to the account.

-#### All HTTP traffic of blocked customers should be redirected to the customer's portal or stub page
+#### All HTTP traffic of blocked customers should be redirected to the customer's portal or stub page.
-* When a blocked customer tries to open any web page using the HTTP protocol, they will see a portal or a stub page that shows what could be the problem (no money, wrong password, etc.).
+* When a blocked customer tries to open any web page using the HTTP protocol, they will see a portal or a stub page that shows what could be the problem (insufficient balance, wrong password, etc.).
-* Most modern OS's has a mechanism for detecting the state of the internet.
+* Most modern OSs have a mechanism for detecting the state of the internet.
 The OS checks the network access when connected, if the system detects a stub page, it notifies the user about it by opening the stub page in a separate window/frame, displaying a notification in the notification panel, etc.

-For example, Ubuntu
+For example, Ubuntu:

   ![](ubuntu_hotspot.png) ![](ubuntu_hotspot_8102.png)

 ### Can we redirect the blocked customers from HTTPS to HTTP website?

 It's not possible to do over SSL-encrypted connection, the redirection only works over HTTP.
 HTTPS traffic cannot be redirected to HTTP one, there will be the SSL encryption error and the connection rejection as a necessary measure.
-In such case end-user should try to access different site.
+In such case, end-user should try to access different site.
 **HTTP Strict Transport Security (HSTS)** is a web security policy mechanism that helps to protect websites against man-in-the-middle attacks such as protocol downgrade attacks and cookie hijacking.

 The best solution is to send many notification messages via SMS/Email, so then customer will not be surprised when one day the Internet will not work.
 *SMS* can be configured in `Config → Main → SMS` and *Email* config is in `Config → Main → Email`.
-Also, it's necessary to enable *Blocking wave* notification in `Config → Finance → Notification` and select a template.
+Also, it's necessary to enable *Blocking wave* notification in `Config → Finance → Notifications` and select a template.

 #### DNS